alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 Purity says that a call is value-like.
 Its observable behavior is determined by its explicit inputs, and externally visible effects are absent.

-That contract makes more caller transformations valid by default:
+That contract removes one class of obstacles around caller transformations:

 ```text
 repeat